This post on rest and recovery was originally published in Finnish on Kaisa Sali’s website on November 13, 2017.

 I measure my performance every single day by comparing my running and swimming speed and my cycling power with how I’m feeling in general.

 If my performance is not as good as usual for several days in a row, I know I have to change something.
-Measuring this with the Polar V800 GPS sports watch is extremely easy and the recovery status feature allows me to continuously monitor my recovery.
+Measuring my recovery status allows me to continuously optimize my recovery.

 If my heart rate is clearly too high or too low compared to the exertion level, I know something is off.